Vejron/kanbanista/src/tutorial/part-2.md

 </template>
 ```

-To get a nice radial gradient backdrop wee need to add the following to the `index.html` file:
+To get a nice radial gradient backdrop wee need to change our `index.html` file to this:

 ```html
 <!DOCTYPE html>